 The Native American Artist-in-Residence (NAAIR) program advances the artist's understanding of the traditional form of art and brings this advanced understanding to their communities in a way designed by the artist.

 The Gale Fellowship Program

-The 2015-17 Gale Fellow will help facilitate MNHS outreach and community engagement work with the American Indian tribes in Minnesota, with a focus on Ojibwe communities.
+The 2016-18 Gale Fellow will help facilitate MNHS outreach and community engagement work with the American Indian tribes in Minnesota, with a focus on Ojibwe communities.
 This program is open to individuals who have earned a Master's or Doctoral degree and have a strong interest in pursuing a career in public history.

 INCE Museum Fellows Program

 The ACTC Museum Fellows Program (open to students currently enrolled in one of the five Associated Colleges of the Twin Cities campuses) studies the challenges related to the underrepresentation of communities of color and American Indian Nations in historical organizations and public history graduate programs.